wkumari/draft-wkumari-dnsop-alt-tld/README.md

        implementations misconfiguring / overriding the TLD itself and breaking .arpa.

+Kumari & Sullivan         Expires July 4, 2015                  [Page 5]

+Internet-Draft               Reserve ALT TLD               December 2014

    There is a concern that if there were placed under .arpa, less experienced nameserver operators may inadvertently cover .arpa.
 A more significant concern is that the scope of the issue if the query does leak, and the fact that this would then make the root of the alternate naming namespace a third level domain, and not a second one.
-A project may be willing to have a name of the form example.alt, but example.alt.arpa may be not look as good [TODO:
+A project may be willing to have a name of the form example.alt, but example.alt.arpa may be not look as good.
-   Better wording here.
-Don't want to say "vanity" ! ]

 4. Advice to developers